The Burnside problem for $\text{Diff}_{\text{Vol}}(\mathbb{S}^2)$: The exponential growth case

-Observe that Theorem \ref{main} is just a straightforward corollary of combining Lemma \ref{subexcase} and Lemma \ref{excase}.
+Observe that Theorem \ref{thm:main} just follows as a straightforward combination of Theorem \ref{subexcase} and Lemma \ref{excase}.
 We will now begin the proof of Lemma \ref{excase}.
-Throughout the proof we will use Vinogradov's ``O" notation which states that for two sequences $f_n,g_n$ we have $f_n = O(g_n)$ if there exists a constant $C, n_0>0$ such that $\frac{1}{C}f_n<g_n<Cf_n$ for $n \geq n_0$.\\
+Throughout the proof we will use the classical Vinogradov's ``O'' notation which states that given two sequences $\{f_n\},\{g_n\}$ we have $f_n = O(g_n)$ if there exists a constant $C, n_0>0$ such that $\frac{1}{C}f_n<g_n<Cf_n$ for $n \geq n_0$. \begin{proof}[Proof of Lemma~\ref{excase}] Reasoning by contradiction, let us suppose $G$ has exponential growth.